lisandrogreco/write-commit-to-version-file/README.md

 Based on `Write Version to File`

-A GitHub Action that fetches the latest git tag within a repo and writes this to a file.
+A GitHub Action that fetches the latest git commit within a repo and writes this to a file.

 ## Inputs

 ### `filename`

-**Required** - The filename to write the version tag to.
+**Required** - The filename to write the commit id to.

 ### `placeholder`

 **Optional** - The placeholder in the filename to write the version tag to.
 Defaults to `${VERSION}`

-### `tag`

-**Optional** - The version tag to write.
-If not set, the latest git tag will be write.

 ## Example usage

 Commit a file named `.VERSION` containing `${VERSION}` to the root of your repository.
-This string will be replaced with the latest git tag in the CI pipeline.
+This string will be replaced with the latest git commit in the CI pipeline.

 ```
 name: Write Version to File